TheLeopardsH/Intelx86assembly-/README.md

-There are two notations used in intel Assembly AT&T and Intel Syntax,I would use intel Syntax
+There are two notations used in intel Assembly AT&T and Intel Syntax,I would use intel Syntax you can set it to intel in gdb by following command : set disassembly-flavor intel

 Major difference is the source destination location  and $ sign.For example